Xiaomi in talks with BAIC to produce electric cars - Bloomberg News

-Aug 26 (Reuters) - Smartphone maker Xiaomi Corp 1810.HK is in talks with Beijing Automotive Group Co 1958.HK to collaborate on producing electric vehicles, Bloomberg News reported on Friday, citing people familiar with the matter.
+Aug 26 (Reuters) - Smartphone maker Xiaomi Corp 1810.HK is in talks with Beijing Automotive Group Co 1958.HK to collaborate on producing electric vehicles (EV), Bloomberg News reported on Friday, citing people familiar with the matter.

-The two giants are exploring different options including Xiaomi buying a stake in Beijing Hyundai No 2 plant, the report said. (https://bloom.bg/3QUjxQF)
+The two companies are exploring different options including Xiaomi buying a stake in Beijing Hyundai No. 2 plant, which has a license to make cars in China, the report said. (https://bloom.bg/3QUjxQF)

+Last year, Xiaomi said it would enter the competitive EV sector and challenge established brands and newer tech companies.

+The company committed to bringing its cars to mass production in the first half of 2024.
+Earlier this year, the company started construction on its first auto factory in Beijing.

 (Reporting by Baranjot Kaur in Bengaluru; Editing by Krishna Chandra Eluri)